 - Vegetables: jalapeños, green onion, diced tomatoes, sautéed bell pepper, avocado, thinly sliced radish, pico de gallo.

-- Sauces: Lime crema, hot sauce (Cholula would be awesome), salsa, guacamole, enchilada sauce
+- Sauces: Lime crema, hot sauce (Cholula would be awesome), salsa, guacamole, enchilada sauce, buffalo sauce

 Hummus Breakfast Tacos